 A tube called a tracheotomy tube will be inserted into the opening.
 Air may pass directly through this tube or tubing will be attached to a machine that helps with breathing.

 Copyright © Nucleus Medical Media, Inc.

-Problems from the procedure are rare, but all procedures have some risk.
-Your child’s doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

-General anesthesia will be used.
-Your child will be asleep during the procedure.
+General anesthesia will be given.
+Your child will be asleep.

-During your child's stay, the hospital staff will take steps to reduce their chance of infection such as:
+During your child's stay, the hospital staff will take steps to lower your child's risk of infection, such as:

-There are also steps you can take to reduce your child's chances of infection such as:
+There are also steps you can take to lower your child's risk of infection, such as:

 Call for emergency medical services right away if:

-If you think your child has an emergency, call for emergency medical services right away.
+If you think your child has an emergency, call for medical help right away.

 The Society of Thoracic Surgeons